Water-Sprinkling Festival

+In eastern part of India, specially in Mithilanchal area people celebrate same type of festival on almost same date 13/14 April and call it a Mud Festival or Dhur Khel.
+Sprinkle mud and water on every one with great tradition and festivity and also this time celebrate New Year as per their calendar.
+This festival also called "Juir Sheetal" means keeping everyone cool.

 Folktale

 One folktale related to the Water Splashing Festival is a story about a demon king who took seven wives.
 One day, his seventh wife discovered his secret; if a strand of his hair was taken, it could be used to cut off his head.
 So she did so, and his head rolled to the ground and caught fire.
 There was disaster wherever it rolled.
 To prevent disaster from spreading, the wives decided to take turns holding the head and splashed water on each other to wash away the Demon King's blood stains.
 The Dai in Xishuangbanna and Dehong retell the story of the death of the Demon King and commemorate the seven women during the Water Splashing Festival.